Harish321/e-Bunk/README.md

 # e-Bunk
-A Web-portal / PWA application which useful for maintenance as well as to track daily sales of a Petrol Bunk.
+A Web-portal / PWA application which is useful for maintenance of a Petrol Bunk and to track Daily Sales with help of Graphs.